xianghanmei/movie-recommender/README.md

 ```bash
 docker run -p 8501:8501 streamlit-movie-recommender
 ```
-3. Access the application at http://localhost:8501 in your web browser.
+3. Access the application at `http://localhost:8501` in your web browser.

 ## Known Issues
-* 'ImportError: numpy.core.multiarray failed to import': This issue occurs due to a compatibility problem between 'numpy' and 'scikit-surprise'.
-Ensure that you are using a compatible version of 'numpy' (e.g., 1.26.4).
+* `ImportError: numpy.core.multiarray failed to import`: This issue occurs due to a compatibility problem between `numpy` and `scikit-surprise`.
+Ensure that you are using a compatible version of `numpy` (e.g., 1.26.4).

-* Port Conflicts: If port '8501' is already in use, either free up the port or run the container on a different port by modifying the Docker run command.
+* Port Conflicts: If port `8501` is already in use, either free up the port or run the container on a different port by modifying the Docker run command.